Baltimore Avenue Line: Later History

 During the COVID-19 pandemic, routes 83 and 86 were relegated to operate on its Saturday schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, the route was further reduced to operate on its Sunday schedule.
 Also beginning on March 21, 2020, weekend service was further reduced with the 83 operating every 30 minutes and route 86 having all weekend service suspended.
 On August 23, 2020, additional service was added to routes 83 and 86 operating every 60 minutes with a 30-minute frequency along Baltimore Avenue.
 However, Route 86 Sunday service remained suspended while Route 83 operated every 30 to 35 minutes in its place.

 In May 2020, WMATA announced that route 83X would not operate during the 2020 summer season due to the ongoing COVID-19 pandemic and Metro's reduced service since March 16, 2020.
 Alternative service would be provided by routes 83 and 86.
 The 83X suspended was lasted into 2021, and was never returned to service by the September 5, 2021 changes.

 On September 26, 2020, WMATA proposed to reduce the frequency of buses to every 60 minutes on both routes 83 and 86 and eliminate all route 86 Sunday service due to low federal funding.
-Route 86 has not operated on Sundays since March 15, 2020 due to Metro's response to the COVID-19 pandemic.
-Later in February 2021, due to low federal funds, WMATA proposed to extend route 83 to Greenbelt station to replace route C2 and eliminate all 86 service if WMATA does not get federal funding.
+Later in February 2021 during WMATA's FY2022 Budget crisis, WMATA proposed to reroute the 83 from Cherry Hill Campground to Greenbelt station to replace Route C2 and eliminate all 86 service beginning in January 2022.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 10, 2021, WMATA proposed to restore the line's pre-pandemic schedule and restore Route 86 Sunday service as part of WMATA's Pandemic Recovery Plan.

 On September 5, 2021, route 86 Sunday service was restored, and the line's pre-pandemic schedule was also restored.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays beginning on January 10, 2022.
+Full weekday service resumed on February 7, 2022.

-On June 12, 2022, service to the east side of College Park station resumed with buses serving Bus Bay G.
+On June 12, 2022, service to the east side of College Park station resumed with buses serving Bus Bay A.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all weekend 83 and 86 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.